rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-21-Team-Echo-wrapping-up.md

 ### African Women in Technology Conference

-We were invited to speak about our RGSoC and a give a talk on how drones , sensors and apps are rewriting the  rules in agriculture at the african women in technology conference that took in Nairobi from 21st - 22nd of july 2016.
-W had good feedback and were also inspired by great talks from different women in technology fron the african tech space.
+We were invited to speak about RGSoC and a give a talk on how drones , sensors and apps are rewriting the  rules in agriculture at the african women in technology conference that took in Nairobi from 21st - 22nd of july 2016.
+We had good feedback and were also inspired by great talks from different women in technology fron the african tech space.

 ![Day 1](/img/blog/2016/presentation.jpg)
+Team Echo photo taken by Ian Yatich at the african women in tech conference(East Africa) Nairobi,Kenya

 ### Smart Automation